ori-community/wotw-rando-client/README.md

-# OriWotwRandomizerClient
+# Ori and the Will of the Wisps Randomizer Client

-repo for the ori wotw randomizer
+This repository contains the client/modloader part of the Ori and the Will of the Wisps Randomizer.

 ## Wiki

 If you need help on how to install the randomizer, tutorials or other randomizer-related information, you can read the wiki: https://wiki.orirando.com/

 ## Discord links:

-orirando.com/discord for the main ori speedrunning discord https://discord.gg/tpn9WydSQz for the development discord
+Visit https://orirando.com/discord for the main ori speedrunning Discord https://discord.gg/tpn9WydSQz for the development Discord.

 ## Dev instructions

 ### NOTICE